mdealiaga/Portfolio/README.md

 * [Predicting Risk of Cardiovascular Disease:](https://github.com/mdealiaga/Portfolio/blob/master/Data%20Mining%20LBS/Predicting%20Risk%20of%20Cardiovascular%20Disease/Predicting%20Risk%20of%20Cardiovascular%20Disease.pdf) Model determining whether a patient had cardiovascular disease based on patient data.
 The project focuses on analysing the trade-off between sensitivity and specificity, based on the costs of a wrong prediction.
 [Sentitivity Analysis, PCA, Logistic Regression]

 ### Relevant CS Projects
+While Data Science is my principal passion, my interest in computer science extends beyond data science tools.
+I enjoy experimenting with game development, web design, and even learning more about CS algorithms.

+Below are two projects that showcase a combination of Data Science and Web Development skills.

 * [Twitter Sentiment Analysis Tool:](https://github.com/mdealiaga/CS50/tree/master/pset6-python-sentiment-analysis/sentiments) Tool which takes as input a twitter account, scrapes all of its tweets, and returns a distribution of the overall sentiment of the tweets.
 [Python, Sentiment Analysis]